massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/CFEE/create-environment.md

 8. Click **Create**, which opens the environment dashboard and indicates the creation progress and status.

-**Note:** Once the creation process has started, a table row for the CFEE is shown in the {{site.data.keyword.Bluemix_notm}} dashboard, in the _Resource List_, and in the [Cloud Foundry Environments dashboard](https://cloud.ibm.com/resources?filter=cf_environments).
+**Note:** Once the creation process has started, a table row for the CFEE is shown in the {{site.data.keyword.cloud_notm}} dashboard, in the _Resource List_, and in the [Cloud Foundry Environments dashboard](https://cloud.ibm.com/resources?filter=cf_environments).
 The status in the table row indicates when creation is completed.

 The automated process that creates the environment deploys the infrastructure into a Kubernetes cluster and configures it to make it ready for use.
 The process takes 90 - 120 minutes.